CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 		# The user will be asked for confirmation
     	Trust this certificate? [no]:

-- Restart application server to incorporate trust store
+- Restart the server to incorporate trust store